How much to earn to buy a condo in SG?

 Housing in Singapore is generally expensive, especially when you move past public housing into private properties.

-According to our market findings, the median cost of buying a condominium in Singapore is S$1,450,000.
-Other than the cost of a condominium, you’ll have to take the Buyer’s Stamp Duty (BSD) into account as well.
+Besides the cost of the condo, you’ll have to take the Buyer’s Stamp Duty (BSD) into account as well.

 The BSD is a property tax every individual in Singapore has to pay when they purchase a property.